Pinchon History, Family Crest & Coats of Arms

 "Robert de Pontchardon is on the Dives Roll.
 Robert de Pontcardon held lands in Devon 1083 (Exon.
 Domesday).
 William de Punchardon in 1165 held six fees in Somerset and Devon : Roger de Punchardon in Lincoln, and Matthew in Northumberland or York .
 William de Punchardon of Heanton-Punchardon, Devon, was living 1242 (Pole), and in 1261 Oliver de Punchardoun had a writ of military summons for the war in Wales. "

 Early History of the Pinchon family

-Another 185 words (13 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pinchon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pinchon research.
+Another 94 words (7 lines of text) covering the years 1242, 1590, 1662 and 1630 are included under the topic Early Pinchon History in all our PDF Extended History products and printed products wherever possible.

 Pinchon Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Pinchon include Punchon, Puncheon, Punchard, Punshardon, Punshow and many more.

 Early Notables of the Pinchon family (pre 1700)